NPZlatu/MyPortfolio/README.md

 ## Overview

 This portfolio website showcases the skills, experiences, and projects of Niraj Paudel.
 It serves as a digital resume and a platform to demonstrate expertise to potential employers, clients, or collaborators.
-The website template is taken from [Colorlib](https://colorlib.com/), a platform offering free and premium HTML website templates.
+The website template idea is taken from [Colorlib](https://colorlib.com/), a platform offering free and premium HTML website templates.

 ## Technologies Used